Email Design Inspiration: Unique Ideas for Your Next Campaign

-One way to capture your audience’s attention and imagination is through the use of subtle motion design.
+One way to capture your audience’s attention and imagination in an email campaign is through the use of subtle motion design.
 Here are some resources to help you understand this graphic design trend a bit more deeply:

 - This article, Six Reasons Why You Should Use Motion in Your Content Marketing, written by the creative director of an animation studio, shares a list of reasons why motion graphics are valuable for brand marketing.
 It also explores how to think about this medium within the context of a larger web design strategy.

 - This resource, How to Make Motion Graphics in 4 Simple Steps, published by a well-known visualization design agency, shares tactical steps for creating engaging motion graphics.